-The Trust Board will establish, in consultation with the Headteacher and staff the policy for the promotion of good behaviour and keep it under review.
+The Trust Board will establish, in consultation with the Headteacher and staff, the policy for the promotion of good behaviour and keep it under review.
 The Headteacher is responsible for the implementation and day-to-day management of the policy.
 All staff in the school are responsible for the consistent use of this policy whether this be in the classroom or around the school at any time.
 Presdales School and its Trust Board are committed to ensuring consistency of treatment and fairness, and will abide by all relevant equality legislation.
+Any sanction issued to a student must be made by a paid member of staff or person authorised by the Headteacher, be made on the school premises or while the student is under the charge of a member of staff, and not breach any other legislation (in respect of disability, SEN, race or other equalities and human and it must be reasonable in all circumstances.

 Students will be expected to take responsibility for their own behaviour and will be made fully aware of the school policy, procedures and expectations.
+This will be shared with students and their parents via edulink at the start of the academic year and through the sharing of values and reinforcement of standards of behaviour in form time, assemblies and lessons.
 Students will also be clear on what action to expect if they fail to meet these expectations and have a responsibility to ensure that incidents of disruption, violence, bullying and any form of harassment are reported.